suncoast-devs/handbook/curriculum/back-end/full-stack-i/assignments/A Whole New World/welcome-to-a-new-language.wireframes.md

 ### Adventure Mode

-* [ ] Create a nice user experience for the number guesser.
+* [ ] Add a nice user experience to the console app.
 Include features such as `Try again` and `Welcome, press enter to start`

 ### Epic Mode